Aki78/AirportHeistGroup3MetropoliaProject/README.md

 [Back to top](#airport-heist)

 ### Functions
-All functions created were sorted into different files, depending on what the functions does.
+All functions created were sorted into different files, depending on what the function does.
 Listed below are the python files created to sort the functions.

     -core_test Functions
     -Helper Functions